M1st3r3/Terraform_Proxmox/Walkthrough.md

 #!/bin/bash

 # Read user input
-read -p "Enter the name of the VM cloud image to create a template from: " template_cloud_image read -p "Enter the MB of RAM: " template_ram read -p "Enter the VMID that you want to assign to this template: " template_vmid
+read -p "Enter the IP of the proxmox node to install the cloud image template too" template_node read -p "Enter the name of the VM cloud image to create a template from: " template_cloud_image read -p "Enter the MB of RAM: " template_ram read -p "Enter the VMID that you want to assign to this template: " template_vmid